 Internal employment regulations, if adopted by the employer, should determine amongst other things the time, place and procedure for remuneration payments.
-The internal policy should be communicated to employees (LC article 13).
+The internal policy should be communicated to employees (LC article 23).

 The employer may deduct from an employee’s remuneration any overpayments or other amounts payable by the employee to the employer, in accordance to the employment contract.
-However, such deductions should not exceed 50 per cent of the remuneration (LC Article 33).
-The employer will pay full compensation to the employee for work-related damage that caused any deterioration to the employee’s health and will cover the subsequent, necessary treatment costs (LC Article 35).
+However, such deductions should not exceed 50 per cent of the remuneration (LC Article 43).
+The employer will pay full compensation to the employee for work-related damage that caused any deterioration to the employee’s health and will cover the subsequent, necessary treatment costs (LC Article 45.6).

+Labour Code amendments of 2020 set a requirement for employers to ensure equal pay for women and men for equal work performed (LC Article 4.4).

 Working hours

+The Labor Code defines standard working hours as any period of time during which an employee works at the employer’s disposal and fulfils its duties.
+The standard weekly working hours should not exceed 40 hours a week.
+The LC does not explicitly state that the working day is 8 hours.

-The Labor Code of Georgia provides for a possibility for the employer to determine the duration of working time per week, however such time should not exceed 40 hours per week (8 hours per day).
-For workplaces which fall under the specific regime (including energy, mining, transport, construction, and chemical production) the law allows 48 working hours per week, without it being considered as overtime work.
+For workplaces which fall under the specific operating conditions which require more than 8 hours of uninterrupted work process (the specific list of works is to be determined by the Government of Georgia on the basis of consultations held with social partners)(the law allows 48 working hours per week, without it being considered as overtime work.